nus-cs2103-AY2425S1/ip/docs/README.md

 Expected output:
 ```
-Got it.
+Roger that.
 I've added this task for you
   [T][] Buy bread
 Now you have 1 task in the list.
 ```